Academic Support Services

-Advising offers USM students an integrated approach to academic advising and career development.
-Advisors provide academic advising and early career planning assistance to support the development and achievement of students educational and career goals.
-During their first semester at the University following orientation and initial registration, students are assigned a professional advisor and a faculty academic advisor within their respective academic departments.
-Professional and faculty academic advisors work in partnership to support and encourage a student’s success throughout their academic career.
-Students are encouraged to maintain close contact with both advisors.
+Advising offers USM students a student-focused, integrated approach to academic advising and early career exploration in order to support the development and achievement of students' educational and career goals.
+Advising is the home to all professional academic advisors who begin building relationships with students before they start at the University through individual Advising & Course Selection meetings which serve as an academic orientation.
+After this, students are assigned a professional academic advisor and a faculty advisor within their respective major departments.
+Professional and faculty advisors work in partnership to support and encourage a student’s success throughout their academic career.
+Professional academic advisors act as the primary advisor until students reach junior standing at which time the faculty advisor becomes the primary advisor.
+Both advisors remain important resources for students during their entire tenure at the University and students are encouraged to maintain close contact with both advisors.

-Students admitted conditionally are also provided with a professional advisor from Advising.
-Our focus is academic success and support for all participants and we offer several key elements to help students succeed.
+Students admitted conditionally are also provided with a professional academic advisor.
+Our focus is academic success and support for all participants in the conditional admission program and we offer several key elements to help students succeed.
 These include a developmental approach to advising, courses to strengthen academic performance, and carefully selected course schedules.
-Students admitted conditionally will have a personalized Academic Plan.
+Students admitted conditionally will have a personalized academic support plan.
 Upon completion of the requirements of the academic support plan, students are transitioned from conditional status and are also assigned a faculty advisor in their major department.

-In addition to other resources available on campus (e.g. Registration & Scheduling Services, Student Financial Services, etc.), students who have questions regarding general academic policies and procedures, as well as about other aspects of University programs, may contact Advising in 137 Luther Bonney Hall on the Portland campus (780-4040), 119 Bailey Hall on the Gorham campus (780-5652), and 119 Lewiston-Auburn College in Lewiston (753-6500).
+Advising can offer information about additional resources available on campus (e.g. Learning Assistance, Career Hub, Service Learning, Student Life, Registration & Scheduling Services, Student Financial Services, etc.).
+Students who have questions regarding these as well as general academic policies and procedures and other aspects of University programs, may contact Advising in 137 Luther Bonney Hall on the Portland campus (207-780-4040), 119 Bailey Hall on the Gorham campus (207-780-5652), and 119 Lewiston-Auburn College in Lewiston (207-753-6500).

-The Office for Prior Learning Assessment (PLA) is dedicated to helping students earn credit for college-level learning acquired outside of a traditional academic environment.
-Pathways to academic credit include standardized exams, credential review, and academic portfolio assessment.
-These assessments are available to the general public as well as to USM students.
+The Office for Prior Learning Assessment (PLA) provides pathways by which students can earn credit for college-level learning acquired outside of a traditional academic environment.
+Pathways to academic credit include standardized exams, credential review, and academic portfolios.

 The PLA Office posts credit for Advanced Placement and International Baccalaureate exams that students may have taken while in high school.
 These credits are posted free of charge: